Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 At a halfway house, you can expect the following:

-1. Duration of Stay: The length of your stay depends on the level of care provided, with some houses having minimum and maximum time limits.
+The recommended length of stay varies based on individual needs and progress, with some houses having minimum and maximum time limits.

-2. Staff Support: Halfway houses have on-site staff.
-These professionals, such as social workers or counselors, offer guidance and support throughout your recovery.
+Halfway houses have on-site staff.
+On-site house managers and staff are available to provide guidance and peer support throughout your recovery.

 Upon entering a halfway house, residents are expected to adhere to a set of rules and guidelines, which may vary slightly between facilities.
 These rules are in place to foster a safe and supportive environment for all residents on their path to recovery.
 It is important to understand and agree to these terms upon moving into a halfway house, as violations may result in consequences such as fines, making amends, or even being asked to leave the facility.
 While specific rules may differ, some common guidelines typically found in halfway houses include: